abraia/abraia-multiple/README.md

 ## Installation

-Install the API client and CLI (requires Python 3):
+Install the API client and CLI with a simple command:

 ```
 pip install -U abraia